 I always have a wonderful time, wherever I am, whomever I’m with.

-The Olympics have come and gone, but a new series of fun and games is about to kick off—the fall party season.
-To launch the festivities, we asked our cadre of international revelers—our gold medalists of giggle water—to tell us which cocktails are currently trending in a few of our favorite cities around the world.
-Grab a Globe Trotter Martini and listen in as we share the names of the libation sensations you’ll surely want to serve at your next stateside soirée.
+Just in time for any Olympics festivities you may be planning, we asked our cadre of international revelers—our gold medalists of giggle water—to tell us which cocktails are currently trending in a few of our favorite cities around the world.
+Grab a Globe Trotter Martini and listen in as we share the international libation sensations that you’ll surely want to serve stateside.

 Montreal: The Saffron Sour